Chapter 20 · Deploying Dynamic Websites with the LNMP Stack

 root@linuxprobe:~# mysql -u root -p

-Enter password: ← enter the temporary password above
+Enter password: Enter the randomly generated password above and press Enter

 Welcome to the MySQL monitor.
 Commands end with ; or \g.